 I thought the acting was solid.
-I really like Matt Damon and this film was no exception.
-If you take in account that he somehow found a way to make a decent hero with very little material to work with and his performance looks even better.
+I really Matt Damon and this film was no exception.
+If you take into account that he somehow found a way to make a decent hero with very little material to work with and his performance looks even better.

-Again the acting was solid especially given that most of these characters weren't interesting and very 2- dimensional.
+Again the acting was solid especially given that most of these characters weren't interesting and very two-dimensional.

 I thought the first 10 minutes were great.
-They came in and build up this world in a very effective way and they also managed to develop two characters in the process, but after that it really goes down hill.
+They came in and built up this world in a very effective way and they also managed to develop two characters in the process, but after that, it really goes downhill.
 While watching you really don't notice, but once the film is over it just hits you.

 It's a very linear and personal story, try I never ferny that connection towards Matt Damon's character.
 This plot has been done so many times before, but a whole lot better.

 A relatively simple plot was messed up by plot devices and ineffective characters.
-The film ask so much from you, but they do little in return.
-There were a few plot holes, and a ton of plot device that made a simple story crack under all that pressure.
+The film asks so much from you, but it does little in return.
+There were a few plot holes and a ton of plot devices that made a simple story crack under all that pressure.

 Elysium really disappointed me.
-Beautiful visuals and great CGI gets wasted by bad underdeveloped characters and a plot that never really gets off it's feet.
+Beautiful visuals and great CGI get wasted by bad underdeveloped characters and a plot that never really gets off its feet.